indamutsa/model-management-services/workflow-dsl/README.md

 ## In this project we are going to migrate xtext dsl to the web:

 --- First, we need to create xtext web integrated project.
---- Create an xtext project, ckick next.
+--- Open Eclipse, click new, go to other, choose Create an xtext project, click next.
 In the coming advanced xtext configuration, check the web integration
 --- You also need to check maven as the prefered build system, fat as language server and source as plain

-For me I usually developing dsl using xtend language. it is a variant and python but very powerful, anything in Java runs seamlessly in that language but using it u get addition features such as code generation templates.
+For me I usually developing dsl using xtend language. it is a variant of java and python but very powerful, anything in Java runs seamlessly in that language but using it u get addition features such as code generation templates.
 If u want to use it, be sure to check the xtend as the preferXtendStubs to true in the file with .mwe2 extension in the main package.
 After that you can generate xtext artifact and run mwe2.
 To generate artifact right click in the xtext grammar, run as --> and generate xtext artifacts.
 And then run as on .mwe2 and the run .mwe2 workflow.
 This will generate the all needed classes.

+--- Once you have xtext in place.
+Search MWE2 workflow and run it as MWE2 workflow.
---- Code to the web directory, right click it and run it as java application, the server will start, copy the link (localhost:8080) and you will ace editor
+Once it has run, it will generate more folder in main pacakage.
+This time, you need to right click on the web directory, and run it as java application, there will open a dialog box, choouse ServerLauncher and Ok.
+It will start the server on (localhost:8080) and you can check your editor.

 The next, let us create a web server with vue.